 3. Use Antiperspirant

-The aluminum chloride (or similar) ingredient works to block sweat glands in the armpits.
-When aluminum chloride comes into contact with water, it combines with moisture in perspiration to create a gel-like plug that temporarily blocks the sweat glands.
+Antiperspirants get their sweat-stopping abilities from various aluminum compounds.
+The aluminum chloride (or similar) ingredient works to block sweat glands on the skin surface.
+When aluminum comes into contact with moisture, it creates a gel-like plug that temporarily blocks the sweat glands.
 Since sweat cannot reach the skin’s surface, you stay dry.

-For many of us, everyday antiperspirants are just not enough.
-If that’s true for you and your armpits feel like a wet sauna all the time, you may want to try a prescription strength antiperspirant.
-These antiperspirants contain higher concentrations of aluminum chloride.
+Sometimes, daily antiperspirants can’t get the job done.
+If that’s true for you and your armpits feel like a wet sauna all the time, try a clinical or prescription strength antiperspirant.
+These stronger antiperspirants contain higher concentrations of aluminum chloride and are very efficient in stopping sweat.

 These are the strongest antiperspirants you can get without having to visit your doctor.
-Because clinical strength antiperspirants are more powerful, they’re an ideal solution for people who suffer from excessive armpit sweating or axillary hyperhidrosis.
+Because clinical strength antiperspirant is more powerful, it’s an ideal solution for people who suffer from excessive armpit sweating or axillary hyperhidrosis.

 5. Learn to Manage Stress and Anxiety